On Test

 The lack of ventilation is one issue at the lower helm but having no window to be able to communicate with crew limits the scenarios where you would want to moor the boat from here.
 When some rivals have full side doors it's not really good enough to have no windows around the helm at all.

 Upstairs there are few complaints.
 The seated position is excellent and the layout of the dash works very well indeed.
-Having the major controls on a long moulding to port means the skipper can sit back in their seat and reach the joystick, throttles and the remote for the twin MFDs really easily.
+Having the major controls on a long molding to port means the skipper can sit back in their seat and reach the joystick, throttles, and the remote for the twin MFDs really easily.
 The dash is clearly laid out and nice to look at, though it could do with a bit more storage for loose items.

-Deck lifestyle
+On Deck

 azimut 53 deck